eeyrw/LcdTcp/README.md

 Also, if you are interested in building with [makeEspArduino](https://github.com/plerup/makeEspArduino) , you can check the https://github.com/plerup/makeEspArduino and config.mk in the project root.
 **Upload firmware**
 1. If you have not python 3, then get it.
-Because
+Because upload tool is written in python.
+2. `pip install esptool` Setup by yourslef

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDk1NDgzMV19
+eyJoaXN0b3J5IjpbLTIzNzg5MTMwOV19
 -->